-‘Expropriation’ is when the Government needs your land, or a part of it, for some purpose which serves the national interest.
+‘Expropriation’ is when the Government takes your land, or a part of it, for some purpose which serves the national interest.
 This happens frequently, for example, with the creation of new freeways, or a new airport, etc. When the Gautrain was built, many people’s homes, factories, offices and open land were expropriated.

 How this happens is the Minister of Public Works will issue to the person concerned a notice of expropriation.
-In it, he will offer compensation, and he may ask for the title deed2 to the property in question.
+In it, he will offer compensation, and he may ask for the title deed1 to the property in question.
 Within two months, the person must notify the Minister, in writing, whether he accepts the offer of compensation.
 If not, he must nominate the amount he will accept.